Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 • Enhancing onboard revenue streams through new offerings.

-• Potential for reinstating dividends if profitability stabilizes.
+• Potential for reinstating dividends if profitability stabilises.

 Threats: